tigera-cs/osmc_monitoring/README.md

 **(Optional)** Adjust these limits if the upgrade fails.

 **8**.
-Wait 5–10 minutes and observe the new baseline metrics in the dashboard.
+Wait 5–10 minutes and observe the new baseline metrics in the dashboard. *See also how the upgrade affects metrics related with Typha breadcrumbs.*

 **9.** Deploy a `test-deployment` which we'll use to stress Calico components: